DigitaleGesellschaft/jekyll-theme-conference/README.md

 This can be further extended if some of the talks have an associated live stream: Upon clicking one of the live indications a modal will open containing the corresponding live stream embedded.
 The URL to the live stream has to be set via `live` property in each room (see the _Content_ > _Room_ section below).

-In order to activate the functionality the `live` property has to be set containing
+In order to activate the functionality, each day in the `program.yml` file must contain a `date` property (see section _Content_ > _Schedule / Program_ below) and the `live` property has to be set in the configuration file containing

-- the date of the day at which the conference takes place (`date`),
-- the timezone in which the conference takes place (`timezone`),
 - how long a pause between two consecutive talks has to be for the live indication to pause (`time_stop`),
 - optionally if streaming is enabled (`streaming`) with indications
   + how many minutes the stream goes active before a talk (`time_prepend`),